usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/templating/appliance-generate.rst

 Generating a Machine Image
 --------------------------

-Once an appliance template has been created, you can generate a machine image that packages the stack to run on a particualr virtual, cloud or physical environment.
+Once an appliance template has been created, you can generate a machine image that packages the stack to run on a particular virtual, cloud or physical environment.

 To generate a machine image:
 	1. Go to the ``VM Builder`` tab.